1 in Sleep Product Research

 About 10% of memory foam bed owners say that their bed retains heat and, as a result, sleeps hot.
 This problem can result in sweating, restlessness and inadequate sleep quality.
 An additional 14% of owners report that their mattress sleeps warm, but usually not to an uncomfortable extent.
 Put differently, most memory foam bed owners experience no heat-related issues.

 It is increasingly common for memory foam mattresses to have at least one layer of gel memory foam – foam that is infused with millions of tiny gel beads.
-This material is touted to sleep cooler than regular memory foam.
-Based on limited consumer experience data, the material does indeed tend to reduce sleeping hot complaints by one-third or more.
-Some consumers, however, report no heat relief from gel foam.
+This material is touted to sleep cool longer than regular memory foam, and based on our collected consumer experience data it does reduce sleeping hot complaints by about one-third.
+Some consumers, however, report no meaningful heat relief from gel foam.

 The amount of gel foam in a mattress also seems to be a factor.
-Beds with two inches or more of gel foam, especially at the top of the mattress, tend to sleep significantly cooler than those beds with less than two inches.
+Beds with two inches or more of gel foam, especially at the top of the mattress, tend to sleep cool longer than those beds with less than two inches.

 Density can and often does differ by memory foam bed brand or model.
 Beds with higher density foam tend to have at least twice the number of sleeping hot complaints than beds with less-dense foam.